-- Dog booties - there are lots of great brands out there, with certain ones being better for different breeds, sizes, and/or personality of dog - both Ruffwear and Muttluks are great places to start.
+- Paw Protection: There are many great brands of protective dog booties, and some that are better for different breeds, sizes, and/or personalities.
+Both Ruffwear and Muttluks are great places to start.

-You should still always check for grass seed awns and brush out your dog’s coat after any walk.
-But these tools above can really help spare you and your dog significant pain and financial expense!
+Even if you use one of these products, you should still check for grass seed awns and brush out your dog’s coat after any walk.
+That being said, these tools can help spare you and your dog significant pain and financial expense!

 Put simply, foxtails are found just about everywhere throughout North America.
 In fact, foxtails are reported to thrive in all but 7 states in the U.S.: Florida, Georgia, Hawaii, Louisiana, North Carolina, South Carolina, and Virginia.